clemdesign/grav-plugin-adsense/README.md

 ## Installation

-Installing the `Adsense 2` plugin can be done only in manual installation mode by downloading this one and extracting all files to
+Installing the `Adsense 2` plugin can be done in one of two way: GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file or GIT.

+### GPM Installation (Preferred)

+The simplest way to install this plugin is via the [Grav Package Manager (GPM](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
+From the root of your Grav install type:

+    $ bin/gpm install adsense2

+This will install the `Adsense 2` plugin into your /user/plugins directory within Grav.
+Its files can be found under `user/plugins/àdsense2`.

+### Manual Installation (Download)

+To install this plugin, just download the zip version of this repository and unzip it under:

     user/plugins/adsense2